 Wander around the Municipal Market of Tinos’ open air for fresh fruits and vegetables.

 Get your hands on the free press magazine Kyma (Greek for wave).
 A biannual black and white magazine born in Tinos, covering life by the sea, surfing, and anything aquatic.

 There are often strong winds in Tinos, such as the Meltemia, a cold Northern wind.
-These days, prefer beaches with a natural shelter, like Agios Markos, Agios Ioannis Porto, Agios Sostis, Kalyvia, Kionia, Agios Romanos, as they are sheltered from the wind.
-The days with southern winds choose Pachia Ammo, Kolymbithra, Santa Margarita,
+These days, prefer beaches with natural shelter, like Agios Markos, Agios Ioannis Porto, Agios Sostis, Kalyvia, Kionia, Agios Romanos, as they are sheltered from the wind.
+On the days with southern winds choose Pachia Ammo, Kolymbithra, Santa Margarita,

 Lichnaftia, Agia Thalassa, Rochari, Kavalourko.

 If you hire a jeep (preferably) drive to Koumelas and Mali in order to enjoy the splendid reflections of the marble green sea-bottom.
 Worth getting to Steno of Tinos-Andros.

 If you want to see Aeolus, the Greek God of winds, carved on the rocks in Kavalourko, you can reach it on foot from the rocks (diaporia) to the islet “Planet”.

 Head to the top of Mount Exomvourgo, from here you will admire a magnificent 360° view of Tinos, the infinity blue of the Aegean Sea, and the islands of Mykonos, Naxos, and Samos as well.
 Very few people know that for a stunning view, you can also go to Faros is Livadas, close to Exombourgo, a lighthouse, constructed in 1910.